saul-melo/Space-Photo-App/README.md

 # apod

-An application that displays NASA's Astronomy Picture of the Day for iOS written in Swift
+iOS app

-* Fetches photo data from NASA's Astronomy Picture of the Day Open API
+* fetches photo data from NASA's Astronomy Picture of the Day Open API
-* High definition image presented alongside its description
+* high definition image presented alongside its description
-* Scroll view guarantees the text is always easy to read
+* scroll view guarantees the text is always easy to read